Docket Entries Since Last Update

 Several of the cases in this paragraph arise under the question of "joint employment," to which courts apply a distinct but heavily related inquiry.
 Such cases are particularly relevant here, because UberBLACK's written agreements are entered into by corporations for which individual drivers then work, which is precisely the relationship involved in each of the "joint employment" cases cited above.

 Although the extent of Plaintiffs' investments in their own companies will be discussed infra, Plaintiffs' capital investments are also relevant to the "profit and loss" factor, and weigh heavily in favor of "independent contractor" status.
-Herman, 161 F.3d at 308 ("If the workers have sizeable capital investments at stake, they are more akin to independent entrepreneurs seeking a return on their risky capital investments, than to employees.") (cit
+Herman, 161 F.3d at 308 ("If the workers have sizeable capital investments at stake, they are more akin to independent entrepreneurs seeking a return on their risky capital investments, than to employees.") (citations omitted).

 Whether Uber's participation in such financing arrangements requires it to comply with other statutory or regulatory law is beyond the scope of the present case.